editor

 Advertising

-A few days ago the ICAO issued a new three-letter code to Utair Limited.
-The previous code “UTA” of PJSC Utair Aviation will be supplemented with the code “UTR”.
+A few days ago, the ICAO assigned a new three-letter code to Utair Limited.
+The previous code “UTA” of PJSC Utair Aviation is supplemented by the code “UTR”.

 For some time now, Utair has been struggling with various problems - including financial ones.
 The fact that the ICAO is now issuing a new three-letter code therefore raises a number of questions.
 Does Utair, such as the Norwegian Group, plan to transfer aircraft to a new AOC?